De Pere Police respond to reports of body in Fox River

 Fair

-De Pere Police are currently on the scene investigating after receiving reports of a body in the Fox River.
+DE PERE, Wis. - De Pere Police say the body recovered near the Fox River on April 5 is Gregory Schroeder, 54, of Greenleaf.

-DE PERE, Wis. - De Pere Police are investigating after a fisherman found a body on the banks of the Fox River.
+Officers say, in a Facebook post, that a coroner performed an autopsy on April 6.

 Police say there are no signs of foul play, but they are treating it as suspicious.
 They say there is no danger to the public.